otammato/Kubernetes_Scaling_and_Updating_Applications/README.md

 - Autoscale the application using Horizontal Pod Autoscaler

 ## Pre-steps:
-0. Deploy a Kubernetes cluster.
-You can use any of this approaches: https://github.com/otammato/Kubernetes_deploy_cluster_manually_on_EC2_instances_AWS https://github.com/otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS https://github.com/otammato/Kubernetes_Terraform_deploy_on_EC2_AWS
+0. Deploy a Kubernetes cluster with any of this approaches: https://github.com/otammato/Kubernetes_deploy_cluster_manually_on_EC2_instances_AWS https://github.com/otammato/Kubernetes_Terraform_cluster_deploy_on_EKS_AWS https://github.com/otammato/Kubernetes_Terraform_deploy_on_EC2_AWS